Common Tire Safety Myths

 While having a low-profile tire with a large diameter wheel may improve steering response by reducing sidewall flex, it doesn’t ultimately provide improved handling.
 The tread design, rubber compound, and vehicle suspension play the greatest role in handling performance.

-Myth: All tires with the same size designation have exactly the same dimensions.
+Myth: All tires with the same size designation have the exact same dimensions.

 Myth: You can tell if a tire is low by looking at it or kicking it.